fuseio/fuse-wallet/README.md

 ## Smart Contracts

 We developed and deployed a set of smart contracts, which the wallet interacts with:
-- To avoid developing our own best practices and try to adhere to the indusry standarts we used [Argent-contracts](https://github.com/fuseio/argent-contracts), that were taken from the popular [wallet](https://www.argent.xyz/).
+- To avoid developing our own best practices and try to adhere to the industry standards we used [Argent-contracts](https://github.com/fuseio/argent-contracts), that were taken from the popular [wallet](https://www.argent.xyz/).
 These contracts are the core of wallet's logic on the Network.
 Using them, our users are sending free transactions (fee abstraction), have rate limits, and can use wallet recovery.
 More interesting features will be developed on their basis.
 - [Token contracts](https://github.com/fuseio/fuse-studio/tree/master/contracts/token-factory) complying to ERC20 standard
 - [Community contracts](https://github.com/fuseio/fuse-studio/tree/master/contracts/entities) to create a tied in interaction between users, businesses and other entities.